SEMINAR PRESENTATION

 I’d like to underline highlight emphasise stress

-It’s important to bear in mind keep in mind remember
+It’s important to bear in mind keep

 CONCLUDING A SECTION